Employee or Contractor?

 - unpaid minimum wages

 You may also be at risk of receiving penalties from the IRD and/or Employment Relations Authority.
 These are on the permanent public record and could harm your reputation.
-It is also possible to be denied approval to bring in workers from overseas for a fixed period of time.
+In addition, you may be denied approval to bring in workers from overseas for a fixed period of time.

 An employee is a person employed to do any work for hire or reward under a contract of services (commonly called an employment agreement).
 The hire or reward is almost always a wage or salary.